Lipid raft: Properties

 Rietveld & Simons related lipid rafts in model membranes to the immiscibility of ordered (Lo phase) and disordered (Ld or Lα phase) liquid phases.
 The cause of this immiscibility is uncertain, but the immiscibility is thought to minimize the free energy between the two phases.
 Studies have shown there is a difference in thickness of the lipid rafts and the surrounding membrane which results in hydrophobic mismatch at the boundary between the two phases.
 This phase height mismatch has been shown to increase line tension which may lead to the formation of larger and more circular raft platforms to minimize the energetic cost of maintaining the rafts as a separate phase.
 Other spontaneous events, such as curvature of the membrane and fusing of small rafts into larger rafts, can also minimize line tension.

 By one early definition of lipid rafts, lipid rafts differ from the rest of the plasma membrane.
 In fact, researchers have hypothesized that the lipid rafts can be extracted from a plasma membrane.
 The extraction would take advantage of lipid raft resistance to non-ionic detergents, such as Triton X-100 or Brij-98 at low temperatures (e.g., 4 °C).
 When such a detergent is added to cells, the fluid membrane will dissolve while the lipid rafts may remain intact and could be extracted.

-Because of their composition and detergent resistance, lipid rafts are also called detergent-insoluble glycolipid-enriched complexes (GEMs) or DIGs or Detergent Resistant Membranes (DRMs).
+Because of their composition and detergent resistance, lipid rafts are also called detergent-insoluble glycolipid-enriched membrane (GEM) complexes or DIGs or Detergent Resistant Membranes (DRMs).
 However the validity of the detergent resistance methodology of membranes has recently been called into question due to ambiguities in the lipids and proteins recovered and the observation that they can also cause solid areas to form where there were none previously.